 Stem cells, which are immature blood cells, are removed from the blood or bone marrow of either the patient or a donor, and then they are frozen and stored.
 After chemotherapy is completed, the stored stem cells are thawed and given back to the patient through an infusion.
 These reinfused stem cells grow into and restore the body's blood cells.

-If a stem cell transplant is needed, the OSUCCC – James has one of the most active, sophisticated programs in the nation.
+If a stem cell transplant is needed, the OSUCCC – James has one of the most active, sophisticated programs in the entire nation.